1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 10th of November 2016 as part of Hothouse, Traverse Theatre (work in progress)

-8th of June 2017 script sharing after script development funded by the Tom McGrath Trust at the French Institute
+8th of June 2017 script sharing after Tom McGrath Trust script development funding at the French Institute.

 The multi-award winning Brite Theater present their brand new show '(Can This Be) Home'